-This handbook is intended for all masters and senior officers of Cayman Islands registered Yachts engaged in trade which are compliant with the Large Commercial Yacht Code (Red Ensign Group Yacht Code Part A).
+This handbook is intended for all masters and senior officers of Cayman Islands registered merchant ships.

-Please read this document as it should answer most of your questions regarding Cayman Islands Merchant Shipping Laws and Regulations and the administrative processes required in running a Cayman Islands Yacht engaged in trade.
-These may differ from the procedures that you are familiar with in yachts of other flags and this guide attempts to provide simple guidance on the key areas.
+Please read this document as it should answer most of your questions regarding Cayman Islands Merchant Shipping Laws and Regulations and the administrative processes required in running a Cayman Islands ship.
+These may differ from the procedures that you are familiar with on ships of other flags and this guide attempts to provide simple guidance on the key areas.
 It should be noted, however, that this document contains advice and masters and Owners should always be aware that the onus is on them to comply with the requirements of the Conventions, Cayman Islands legislation and any local legislation in the areas you are operating (for example the United States, European Union).

-It should also be noted that the information in this document is not sufficient to pass the Cayman Islands Laws and Procedures (LAP) Exam.
-You should refer to the separately published LAP Manual and Questions and Answers Document for all of the guidance and information required to pass the Exam.
+It should also be noted that the information in this document is not sufficient to demonstrate sufficient knowledge of Cayman Islands Laws and Procedures (LAP).
+You should refer to the separately published LAP Manual and Questions and Answers Document for all of the guidance and information required to demonstrate this knowledge.